 - The Housing Choices Guidebook provides 43 concrete examples of housing options in Northwest Oregon.
 Each example is more compact than detached single dwellings; most are more affordable.
 Each has photos, an address, and other useful details.

-- Guidance on Implementing the Accessory Dwelling Units (ADU) Requirement, DLCD, March 2018.
+- Guidance on Implementing the Accessory Dwelling Units (ADU) Requirement, DLCD, September 2019.
 In 2017, the Oregon legislature passed a law (Senate Bill 1051) requiring cities of over 2,500 population to allow accessory dwelling units (aka "granny flats") in areas zoned for single-family homes.
 This publication summarizes the law’s details and recommendations for implementing it locally, with sample code language.
+This document was updated in September 2019 to address the owner occupancy and off-street parking requirements of House Bill 2001 (2019).

 - Measures to Encourage Affordable Housing, DLCD, February 2017.
 This document is a 1-page summary of possible local code provisions to encourage more affordable and needed housing.
 This document was created during DLCD’s rulemaking process to implement House Bill 4079 (2016).